souro26/GSoC-learning-space/findings/behavioral_patterns.md

 # Behavioral Patterns

-These patterns showed up while building the test models (needs-based agents, BDI agents, and RL-style agents).

-They describe the common ways behavior ends up being structured in Mesa models, and form the basis for identifying pain points and candidate improvements.
+## Framing

+These patterns describe how behavior is actually expressed in Mesa models.
+They are not independent design choices.
+They emerge from the underlying execution model: behavior is evaluated on every step.
+As a result, many of these patterns exist not because they are ideal, but because there is no mechanism for condition-driven execution.

 ## Pattern 1 — Threshold rules

-A lot of behaviors are triggered when some internal value crosses a threshold.
+Many behaviors are triggered when an internal value crosses a threshold.

-Example from the predator–prey model:
+Example:

 energy < threshold -> look for food

-This is usually written directly inside step() as a simple if check.
+This is typically implemented inside "step()" using an "if" condition.
+This pattern exists because there is no way to register conditions as independent activation rules.

+As a result, threshold checks are evaluated every step, even when the underlying state has not changed.

 ## Pattern 2 — Scanning nearby cells

-Agents often look at nearby cells to decide what to do.
+Agents repeatedly scan their local environment to make decisions.

 Examples:

 - sheep check if a wolf is nearby
 - wolves check if sheep are nearby

-This check happens every step.
+These checks run every step.
+This is not an inherent requirement of the model, but a consequence of the lack of selective evaluation.
+Since there is no mechanism to react to environment changes, agents must re-scan the environment on every iteration.

 ## Pattern 3 — Behavior priority through code order

-Agent decisions are usually written as a sequence of if statements.
+Agent decisions are often written as sequential "if" statements:

-Example:

 1. predator nearby -> flee
 2. hungry -> find food
 3. otherwise -> wander

-The order of the conditions decides which behavior wins.
+The order of conditions determines which behavior executes.
+This pattern emerges because there is no explicit mechanism for behavior prioritization or conflict resolution.
+Priority is implicitly encoded in code structure, making behavior harder to reason about and modify.

 ## Pattern 4 — Decision pipelines

-Some agents structure their behavior as a sequence of stages.
+Some models structure behavior into stages:

-Example from the BDI model:

 beliefs -> goal -> intention -> action

-In code this ends up looking like:
+In code:

 update_beliefs()
 choose_goal()
 form_intention()
 act()

-Even though the logic is conceptually separated, it still runs inside the same step() method.
+Although conceptually modular, all stages are executed inside the same "step()" function.
+This pattern shows an attempt to introduce structure, but execution remains tied to the global step loop.
+There is no support for selectively activating stages based on relevant state changes.

-## Pattern 5 — Beliefs built by scanning the environment
+## Pattern 5 — Beliefs built through repeated scanning

-In many models, an agent's beliefs are simply built by looking at nearby cells.

-Examples:
+Agent beliefs are often constructed by scanning the environment:

-- sheep scanning nearby cells to detect wolves
+- sheep detecting wolves nearby
-- BDI agents scanning nearby cells to detect resources
+- BDI agents detecting resources

-This scanning step happens every simulation tick.
+This process happens every step.
+This reflects the absence of an observation layer that can be updated based on changes in the environment.
+Instead, perception is recomputed repeatedly, even when no relevant changes have occurred.

 ## Pattern 6 — Policy-based decisions

-Some agents choose actions based on a simple policy.

-Example from the RL-style model:
+Agents may use policies:

 state -> action

+Example:

 resource nearby -> collect
 otherwise -> move

-The policy is usually written as a function that takes the current state and returns an action.
+The policy is typically implemented as a function, but is still evaluated every step.
+There is no mechanism to trigger policy evaluation only when the relevant state changes.

-## Pattern 7 — Observe -> decide -> act loop
+## Pattern 7 — Observe → decide → act loop

-Many agents follow a simple loop each step:
+Many agents follow:

-observe environment
-decide what to do
-execute the action

-Example from the RL-style model:
+observe → decide → act

+Example:

 state = observe()
 action = policy(state)
 act(action)

+This structure is conceptually clean, but execution remains unconditional.
+All stages are executed every step, regardless of whether new information is available.

 ## Pattern 8 — Activation depends on scheduler order

 Agents are executed in a specific order each step.

+This affects outcomes:

-This order affects outcomes (not just behavior rules).
-Earlier agents may act first and gain advantage.
-Later agents may miss opportunities (e.g., starvation).
-This shows that behavior depends not only on rules, but also on when agents are evaluated.
+- earlier agents may act first and gain advantage
+- later agents may miss opportunities

+This shows that behavior depends not only on rules, but on when agents are evaluated.
+Since activation is tied to the scheduler, timing is not driven by state changes, but by execution order.